-Shoot down the wall, using a very wide aperture to blur it out.
-It will isolate him well and ensure the wall doesn’t form a distraction.
+Shoot down the wall by using a very wide aperture to blur the image out.
+It will help isolate him well and ensure that the wall doesn’t form any distractions.

 This is a great pose variation from the usual standing, leaning on the wall, or hands in pockets male pose.
 Get him to rest on his feet for balance, with the elbows on his knees.
 This will give a more natural, relaxed look to your portrait photos.

 Especially when shooting outdoors, you can mix it up by adding some walking shots to your must get list of poses for guys.
 Place yourself in front of your photo target and move in the same time with him.

-If moving toward you, use the continuous focus mode on your camera to ensure your auto focus recomposes on his face as he moves.
+If the guy moves towards you, use the continuous focus mode on your camera to ensure your auto focus recomposes on his face.
 Also be sure to use a shutter speed of at least 1/320 to freeze any motion.

 Related: How to Focus on a Moving Subject

 Try some golden hour shooting for a warm, dreamy feel.

-Bring a dynamic feel to your images by looking for some interesting locations, then use the same poses.
+Bring a dynamic feel to your images by looking for some interesting outdoor locations.

 Think about your angles and perspective.
 This was shot from down low which was the best way to show off that urban backdrop, and the angle created some interesting diagonal lines.

 Doorways are a fantastic way to frame your subject.